djl605/case-assignment/README.md

 # That's It!

 Case assignment is now configured!
 Any time you want to change the shares around, you can come back to your project and make the changes the way you did when you originally set them.
+To have a case randomly assigned, just assign it to the UFG user.

+Note that it may take up to a minute for the case to be randomly assigned after assigning to UFG.
+This is due to the asynchronous nature of FogBugz webhooks, meaning the webhook may not fire until a few moments after the case is edited.

 # Support